stephenbelyea/station-zed/README.md

 This JSON file isn't used anywhere within the code currently, but it makes a handy source for copy and pasting when updating the name of files stored in Google Drive.

+### Download and rename MP3 files

+The parse command also _can_ run the `downloadAndRenameMp3Files` function which maps through every JSON episode, fetches the MP3 file, renames it, and saves it to that series' respective sub-folder.
+This is a heavy process and takes a while, as 200+ download requests need to be run via `setTimeout` to avoid DDOS'ing the server.

+This probably shouldn't be run regularly - if at all.
+Kind of a one-time thing.

 ## Development and release

 ### Run the site locally